 Our new website brings all our Committees together in one location, making it easier to discover more about the various committees and working groups.
 To better support the volunteers who serve on our diversity committees, as well as to better showcase the important work they’re doing, we’re incorporating these committees’ websites into the new aas.org.
 Thus you will now be able to more easily find the webpages of the Committee on the Status of Women in Astronomy, Committee on the Status of Minorities in Astronomy, Committee for Sexual-Orientation & Gender Minorities in Astronomy, and Working Group on Accessibility and Disability.

-A new AAS Job Register will be released by the end of 2019 to better align with the overall AAS brand and style guide.
+A new AAS Job Register will be released early 2020 to better align with the overall AAS brand and style guide.

 We invite you to explore the new aas.org and to share any input you have using the site’s feedback form.